dustinmichels/dustinmichels/README.md

 I'm intersted in using computer programming and data science for social good.
 And to build fun / silly stuff.

-Currently working as a data scientist at AFRY in Göteborg, Sweden.

-I like riding bikes, playing folk guitar, learning languages, reading sci-fi, climbing trees...
+I like riding bikes, playing guitar, learning languages, reading sci-fi, climbing trees...